 Former Mayor Sheila Dixon tops the list of 15 city politicians who have accepted campaign contributions from Baltimore’s Fraternal Order of Police (FOP) during the current election cycle.

-Now running second in the June 2 Democratic mayoral primary, Dixon expressed no intention to The Brew of returning the $6,000 she received from the Baltimore City Fraternal Order of Police PAC.
+Now running second in the June 2 Democratic mayoral primary, Dixon expressed no intention to The Brew of returning the $6,000 she received from the political action committee established by Lodge 3 of the Baltimore FOP.
 Nor was she interested in donating the police funds to criminal justice reform groups.